TimL2/Group_Project_2_ML_Bot/README.md

 ## Outcomes
-- For the initially selected stocks, the SGD model performed the best.
+- For the initially selected stocks, the SVM model performed the best.
 However, as this is a dynamic bot, this may change depending on the selected security and the time periods among other factors that the user may determine to apply.